516-470-1961

 For a full bathroom remodel in Nassau County, expect to invest:

 The biggest variables are tile selection, fixture quality, and whether you’re changing the layout.
-Moving plumbing is always the most expensive part — when possible, we work within the existing footprint to maximize your budget.
+Moving plumbing is always the most expensive part — licensed plumbers handle all plumbing work under Kevin’s direct supervision.
+When possible, we work within the existing footprint to maximize your budget.
+All plumbing work is permitted through your local building department, whether that’s the Town of Oyster Bay or Town of Hempstead.

 Ready to Transform Your Nassau County Bathroom?